-Home > IT Monitoring > Health > Healthcare Monitoring Tools in May 2021
+Home > Reviews > Healthcare Monitoring Tools in June 2021

 Modern hospitals are highly digitized.
 To ensure that hospital operations run smoothly, the availability of all IT and hospital systems such as HIS (Hospital Information System), LIMS (Laboratory Information and Management System) or RIS (Radiology Information System) is crucial.
 In addition, the availability and performance of the central communication servers that connect the individual systems are just as vital.